techidaily/site-games-able/source/_posts/eliminating-error-262-on-roblox-games.md

 ![roblox's website showing all systems operational](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/09/roblox-s-website-showing-all-systems-operational.jpg)

- To check it out, simply go to the[Roblox status page](https://status.roblox.com/pages/history/59db90dbcdeb2f04dadcf16d) .
+ To check it out, simply go to the [Roblox status page](https://status.roblox.com/pages/history/59db90dbcdeb2f04dadcf16d) .
 If Roblox has reported an issue with its backend, wait for the engineers to fix it, and the error should disappear.
 However, if all systems appear operational, proceed to the next step.

 ## 4\.
 Perform Some Preliminary Checks